30 listed Chinese firms say big shareholders to extend selling ban

 The market slump on Monday was partly triggered by fears that a six-month ban on share sales by listed companies' major shareholders, imposed during the height of a market rout last year, will expire on Jan.
-8, unlocking an estimated 1.24 trillion yuan ($190.23 billion) worth of shares.
+8, unlocking an estimated 1.24 trillion yuan (130 billion pounds) worth of shares.

 Most of the 30 companies which announced extensions of the share sale ban were privately-run firms, according to the newspaper.